miicck/dont-get-lost/docs/overview.md

 Because only chunks near the edge of the biome need blending information, this process does not just continue recursively to infinity; only a finite region of the world is generated.
 The first biome is generated when the player loads in, and the world is extended from there.
 **Relevant functions:** `world.start_generation`, `biome.blended_point`, `biome.point.average`.

+## Networking

+### Rewrite
+I'm not 100% happy with the networking engine.
+If it were to be rewritten some nice features would be
+1. The same representation of a network object is used both on the client and the server.
+This would allow the serialization/deserialization to be defined within the same object/would be generally simpler.
+2. Redundant messages could be detected/not sent.
+For example, there is no point sending variable updates followed by a delete message.
+3. Messages could be combined based on which network id they are intended for.
+This would reduce the overhead needed for metadata, and potentially also allow guarantees to be made about messages for the same network id arriving together.
+For example, it would be useful to guarantee that a create message followed by a gain authority message both arrive on the same frame, so we know about authority when creating the object.